 What makes the hard problem hard?
-Here, the task is not to explain behavioral and cognitive functions: even once one has an explanation of all the relevant functions in the vicinity of consciousness - discrimination, integration, access, report, control-there may still remain a further question: why is the performance of these functions accompanied by experience?
+Here, the task is not to explain behavioral and cognitive functions: even once one has an explanation of all the relevant functions in the vicinity of consciousness - discrimination, integration, access, report, control - there may still remain a further question: why is the performance of these functions accompanied by experience?
 Because of this, the hard problem seems to be a different sort of problem, requiring a different sort of solution.

 A solution to the hard problem would involve an account of the relation between physical processes and consciousness, explaining on the basis of natural principles how and why it is that physical processes are associated with states of experience.
-A reductive explanation of consciousness will explain this wholly on the basis of physical principles that do not themselves make any appeal to consciousness.
-A materialist (or physicalist) solution will be a solution on which consciousness is itself seen as a physical process.
-A nonmaterialist (or nonphysicalist) solution will be a solution will be one on which consciousness (or principles involving processes).
-A nonreductive solution will be one on which consciousness (or principles involving processes).
+A reductive explanation of consciousness will explain this wholly on the basis of physical principles that do not themselves make any appeal to consciousness.4 A materialist (or physicalist) solution will be a solution on which consciousness is itself seen as a physical process.
+A non-materialist (or nonphysicalist) solution will be a solution on which consciousness is seen as nonphysical (even if closely associated with physical processes).
+A non-reductive solution will be one on which consciousness (or principles involving consciousness) is admitted as a basic part of the explanation.